garybgenett/gary-os/README.md

 live began to disappear.
 An inspired moment of "could the custom stage3 be used as an initramfs?", and GaryOS was born as a relatively unique live OS.

-Perusing the history of this repository and the [Download] directory will provide pretty good visibility into those floundering beginnings.
+Perusing the history of this repository and the [Downloads] directory will provide pretty good visibility into those floundering beginnings.

 Until [v1.1], it was still mostly a publicly-available experiment and not an